Last Updated on

-Another great resource from the Somerset Emotion Coaching Project, this activity gives you a chance to practice coming up with emotion coaching-appropriate responses.
+Another great resource from the Somerset Emotion Coaching Project, this activity gives you a chance to practice brainstorming emotion coaching-appropriate responses.
 As an added bonus, you can use the scripts you develop to guide you the next time you encounter a situation like those described.

 There are six scenarios which you are instructed to create a script for:

-- A pupil appears late to your lesson.
-She refuses to communicate with you and says “Don’t even start, just leave me alone.”
+- A pupil arrives late to class.
+She refuses to communicate with you and says “Don’t even start, just leave me alone”;

-- During outdoor play, a group of young boys was fighting and one of the boys has been hurt (not seriously).
+- During recess, a group of young boys was fighting and one of them was hurt (not seriously).
 You approach them and they all look at you with worried expressions.